-- 1. Abaqus®: Run root_initial.inp and root_calibration.inp. - 2.
-Matlab: Execute the first part of FAST_calibration.m.
-A Tecplot 360 EX macro file is written to the current Matlab directory. - 3.
-Tecplot 360 EX: Load root_calibration.odb, compute S{Hmax}, S{hmin}, S_v and the azimuth of S{Hmax} with the Add-on GeoStress, and execute the macro root.mcr that was generated by Matlab in 2.
+- 1. Abaqus®: Run root\initial.inp and root\test.inp. - 2.
+Matlab: Execute the first part of FAST\calibration.m.
+A Tecplot 360 EX macro file is written to the current Matlab directory. - Tecplot 360 EX: Load root\test.odb, compute SHmax, Shmin, Sv and the azimuth of SHmax with the Add-on GeoStress, and execute the macro root.mcr that was generated by Matlab in 2.
 The four variables at the calibration points are written to files in the data subdirectory. - 4.
-Matlab: Execute the second part of FAST_calibration.m.
+Matlab: Execute the second part of FAST\calibration.m.
 Matlab provides the best-fit displacement boundary conditions for the root model and the following output is printed to the screen.

 '''

 RESULTS:

-FIT #1 is 0.93795 MPa larger than Shmin.
+Assessment of indirect data

-FIT #2 is 4.2902 MPa larger than Shmin.
+FIT #2 is 2.3538 MPa larger than Shmin.

-FIT #2 is 0.2842 MPa larger than Sv.

 Summary:

-97% of the weighted lower boundary constraints (FITs) failed.
+32% of the weighted lower boundary constraints (FITs) failed.

-2 of 4 lower boundary constraints failed for Shmin.
+1 of 4 lower boundary constraints failed for Shmin.

-1 of 4 lower boundary constraints failed for Sv.
+0 of 4 lower boundary constraints failed for Sv.

-No breakout at observed borehole position #1.
+Breakout at observed borehole position #1.

-Breakout at observed borehole position #2.
+No breakout at observed borehole position #2.

 Summary: 1 breakouts out of 2 observed locations.

-No breakout at intact borehole section #1.
+Breakout at intact borehole section #1.

-Breakout at intact borehole section #2.
+No breakout at intact borehole section #2.

 Summary: 1 intact borehole walls out of 2 observed intact

 locations.

 Drilling induced fracture at observed position #1.

 No drilling induced fracture at observed position #2.

 Summary: 1 drilling induced fractures out of 2 possible locations.

 Drilling induced fracture at observed intact section #1.

 No drilling induced fracture at observed intact section #2.

 Summary: 1 intact borehole walls out of 2 observed intact

 locations.

-Position #1: modelled k-ratio is 0.95506.
-Difference in k-ratio:
+Position #1: modelled k-ratio is 0.73586.

-0.055057.

-Position #2: modelled k-ratio is 0.95314.
 Difference in k-ratio: -

-0.046857.
+0.16414.

+Position #2: modelled k-ratio is 0.76015.
+Difference in k-ratio: -

+0.23985.

-Summary: Mean deviation of k is 0.0040999 Standard Deviation
+Summary: Mean deviation of k is -0.202 Standard Deviation 0.053534.

-0.072064.

-Position #1: Difference in RSR: 0.22827.
+Position #1: Difference in RSR: 0.76.

-Position #2: Difference in RSR: -0.34366.
+Position #2: Difference in RSR: 0.18227.

-Summary: Mean deviation of RSR is -0.057691 Standard Deviation
+Summary: Mean deviation of RSR is 0.47113 Standard Deviation

-0.40441.
+0.40852.

 BOUNDARY CONDITIONS:

-Root model boundary condition X: -4.135
+Root model boundary condition X: -6.7103

-Root model boundary condition Y: 3.471
+Root model boundary condition Y: 15.2063

 '''

-- 5. Open a text editor and set the displacement boundary conditions in root_final.inp according to the output of Matlab from step 4. - 6.
-Abaqus®: Run root_final.inp.
+- 5. Open a text editor and set the displacement boundary conditions in root\final.inp according to the output of Matlab from step 4. - 6.
+Abaqus®: Run root\final.inp.
 Now, the model is successfully calibrated on stress data records and a best-fit stress state is provided.

-If the critical S{Hmax} calibration approach is followed the output includes the following message.
+If the critical SHmax calibration approach is followed the output includes the following message.

-Orientation #1 (303|40) with a cohesion of 5 MPa and a friction coefficient of 0.4 fails for SHmax = 140.8751 MPa.
+Orientation #1 (30|70) with a cohesion of 0 MPa and a friction coefficient of 0.4 fails for SHmax = 242.7786 MPa.